From Continuity to Smoothness

 Definition: Einstein Summation Convention

-index, ranging from \(1\) to the dimension of the relevant space.
+that index.
+The index ranges from \(1\) to the dimension of the relevant space.
+The summation

 Under this convention, the expansion of a vector \(v\) in a basis is